Free 60-Minute Risk List Session

 — Warren Buffett

 Productivity frameworks exist to help teams deliver faster with fewer mistakes and less waste.
 When applied with intent, they unlock speed and ownership.
 When treated as process checklists, they slow teams down.
-Below are the strengths and pitfalls of four widely used approaches.
+Below are the strengths and pitfalls of 4 widely used approaches.

 71% of U.S. companies use Agile, reporting 64% higher success than Waterfall (Forbes).